rakeshkota19/aws_saa/s3/misc.md

 ## Pre-Signed URLS

 - Way of giving access to object to other persons in a safe and secured way
-- S3 bucket - private access, only people with the acess can acces it
+- S3 bucket - private access, only people with the access can access it
-- Non authenicated people cannot access it
+- Non authenticated people cannot access it
-- Without making public, we need to provide an account/creds to the user to access private account
+- Without making public, we need to provide an identity/ provide account credentials to the user to access private account or a=make it public
 - Pre signed urls comes to the rescue
-- provide expiry/acess method/bucket-name/object-name and s3 gives a pre signed url
+- provide expiry/access method/bucket-name/object-name and s3 gives a pre signed url
 - non authenticated user can use this pre-signed url and can access the object
 - time limited and encode all auth information
 - Power UPS
-  - We can create a URL for any object even if you have no acccess
+  - We can create a URL for any object even if you have no access
   - When using the URL, the permissions match the identity which generated it
-  - access denied could mean the generating ID never had access or doesnt have it now
+  - access denied could mean the generating ID never had access or doesn't have it now
-  - Dont generate them using IamROle. as url stops working when temporary creds expire
+  - Don't generate them using IamROle. as url stops working when temporary credentials expire
 - Demo
   - create bucket, upload an img
   - Create a signed url using cloud shell, cloud shell takes the identity of the logged in user
   - CMD: aws s3 presign s3://signedurldempo14588/aotm.jpg --expires-in 480
   - CMD: aws s3 ls - list all buckets
-  - try changing the permssions of user who created pre-signed urls, now all the pre-signed url will fail on future access
+  - try changing the permissions of user who created pre-signed urls, now all the pre-signed url will fail on future access
-  - we can aslo generate a pre-signed url even if we don't have access to s3 or the object does not exist
+  - we can also generate a pre-signed url even if we don't have access to s3 or the object does not exist
   - we can also share pre-signed urls using the console

 ## S3 select and select glacier

-- used to retreive parts of objects instead of the whole object
+- used to retrieve parts of objects instead of the whole object
 - s3 can store upto 5tb (huge)
-- retrieving a 5 tb takes times, flitering at client side is waste
+- retrieving a 5 tb takes times, filtering at client side is waste
 - S3/Glacier select let us use sql-like statements
 - to select part of object, pre-filtered by s3
 - instead of filtering at application, it is done at s3
-- this saves transfter costs
+- this saves transfer costs
 - upto 400% faster and 80 percent cheaper

 ## S3 events